The short answer: DIS looks overvalued but stable — the move is fragile and worth watching closely. Narrative energy is cooling at 51%.

 What the DIS signals show

-DIS looks overvalued but stable, trading 44.0% above estimated fair value.
-The story driving DIS right now: Walt Disney Co. stock underperformed its competitors on Wednesday, indicating a relative weakness in its market performance.
-High volatility-momentum readings (89) indicate significant narrative-driven price displacement.
+DIS looks overvalued but stable, trading 31.4% above estimated fundamental value.
+The story driving DIS right now: Disney has a new CEO and has outlined a new strategic plan, with details revealed at the D23 event, indicating a potential shift in company direction.
+High volatility-momentum readings (92) indicate significant narrative-driven price displacement.

 Reality vs. Belief